tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/2/LessonPlan.md

 Continue through the slideshow to help illustrate your points.

-Ask the students the following question:
+Ask students the following question:

 * What mechanism allows us to send to multiple addresses in one transaction?